-The Board welcomed Ms Sarina Vitalis who relayed her experience as a sickle cell patient attending the Trust's emergency department.
-During a sickle cell crisis Ms Vitalis had on a number of occasions come into the Trust's emergency department.
+Action better quality of reporting and engagement of executive Board members. improved governance, better project management (i.e. iClip across both sites), returning to reporting for the referral to treatment pathway and the patient voice was more visible at the Board meetings.
+New members of the Board also commented that there was a feeling of openness at the Board which was also reflected on the Board visits.
+The Chairman, on behalf of directors and governors, thanked Sarah Wilton for her support and contribution to the Board.
+She had been highly effective in contributing to the Board and had been a stalwart supporter of the Trust.
+She had also been at the forefront of driving change and providing robust but constructive challenge.
+She would be very much missed by the Board.
+6.0 PATIENT & STAFF STORIES 6.1 Patient Story: Sickle Cell Patients in the Emergency Department The Board welcomed who relayed her experience as a sickle cell patient attending the Trust's emergency department.
+During a sickle had on a number of occasions come into the Trust's cell crisis emergency department.
 She described the intense level of pain she feels when she presents at the emergency department and the way she had been treated.
 On a daily basis she manages her pain at home with high concentration of pain medication.
 She has a protocol on her medical records which staff should use when she attends the hospital and because of past experience she also carries a copy with her.
 Despite the protocol being in place she had often been treated with distain by staff, or treated suspiciously as someone looking to obtain drugs, and she described occasions which highlighted this.
 In addition to being ignored and left alone scared she described the discriminatory attitude of staff.
 She and her family were her only advocates and only when clinical specialists were contacted was she treated in the right way.
 It was reported that the Trust recognised these issues and accepted that there needed to be significant change and the ED team was working with the clinical specialist in the haemoglobinopathies to develop standards and educate ED staff on how to support and care for sickle patients.
 This work was ongoing and being supported by patients with sickle cell.
 The Trust also had two sickle cell nurse champion in the ED and there was a standard set of protocols in place.

-The Board reflected that the treatment Ms Vitalis received was unacceptable and distressing and apologised to her for this shortfall in service.

-The Board thanked Ms Vitalis for sharing her story and agreed that a follow-up report would be presented to the Board setting out the actions that had been taken to ensure that her poor experiences would not be repeated either for herself or for others.
+The Board reflected that the treatment received was unacceptable and distressing and apologised to her for this shortfall in service.
+The Board thanked for sharing her story and agreed that a follow-up report would be presented to the Board setting out the actions that had been taken to ensure that her poor experiences would not be repeated either for herself or for others.
+CN Date of next meeting: Thursday, 27 February 2020 in the Hyde Park Room, St George's Hospital, Tooting